-Texas BBQ Plate: all BBQ Plates come with housemade bbq sauce, potato salad (substitute roasted or mashed potatoes for $1.99), slaw, beans, onions & pickles $22.99; choose one of the following (add a second choice for $3.99):
+Texas BBQ Plate: all BBQ Plates come with housemade bbq sauce, mashed potatoes, slaw, beans, onions & pickles $22.99; choose one of the following (add a second choice for $3.99):

 - Beef Brisket: OUR SPECIALTY!
 Heaps of tender 100% local hardwood smoked and braised beef from the Wallace Beef Co-op.

 - Smoked Tofu & Portobello: with peppers and onions.

 - 1/2 Chicken: (or choose either 1 piece white meat or 2 pieces dark) from Lyon's Family Farm